For urgent consular assistance call

 Airstrips are generally short.
 Runways are mostly unsealed.

-Schedules may be changed or suspended at short notice due to:
+Schedules may be changed or suspended at short notice due to the following:

 Check Vanuatu's air safety profile with the Aviation Safety Network.